DiarmaidBirch/solar-panel-estimator/README.md

 ## Part 6: Model testing and evaluation
 For the final part I'm testing the model on the test data and evaluating its performance.

-* Testing the model: First I ran the model on the test data getting a RMSE of 0.055 and a r^2 value of 0.52.
+* Testing the model: First I ran the model on the test data getting a RMSE of 0.055 and a r^2 value of 0.37.
 * Visualising the results: I plotted a series of graphs to compare predicted outcomes and actual outcomes to find where my model could've improved.
 * Testing a hypothesis: Looking at the data it looked like the bigger an outlier the true performance ratio was from the mean the worse my model was at predicting it's true output.
 I confirmed this by finding the covariance between the two variables which turned out to be 0.58.

+## Part 7: Model refinement
+To improve my model I needed more data, however I was already using all the systems I could therefore I needed to change my methods

+* Decision to pivot: I decided to switch my model so it would take data on a day basis instead of taking in average data for a whole year.
+* Changes to data gathering: Previously I only had weather data for 2019 which meant there were some days I didn't have data for.
+I went back and changed part 3 so this was fixed.
+* Integrating data: I then took 10 days for each system and integrated the data the model needs for that day.
+This resulted in alot of data so I stopped at 10.
+* Running the model: I then ran the model on this finding a best degree of 3 and a r2 of 0.62.

 ## Conclusion
 My model can be seen as a partial success, while it is able to find some pattern between the variables and solar performance ratio an improvement can still be made.
-This could be done by gathering more data however I am limited in how many solar systems i could get data for.
-Instead more closely looking at data on a day by day basis instead of looking at year average patterns may improve results.
-However this would require significant computation to train the model on a daily data.
+With my refinement in part 7 it's likely the amount of data is no longer a limiting factor and instead my model isn't complex enough.